 - Peppermint lace.
 Pinkish white blooms makes for a great focal point near a window.

-If you’re looking for a Las Vegas landscape design, give us a call at 702-467-5645 and talk with me (Tom) about a landscape design which fits your budget and brings peace to your mind.
+If you’re looking for a Las Vegas landscape design, give us a call at 702-860-9781 and we can talk about a landscape design which fits your budget and brings peace to your mind.